privacytoolsproject/PSI-Library/README.md

 It provides the underlying algorithms for *PSI (&Psi;): a Private data Sharing Interface*, a system created to enable researchers in the social sciences and other fields to share and explore privacy-sensitive datasets with the strong privacy protections of differential privacy ([Project](http://psiprivacy.org/about)|[Paper](https://arxiv.org/abs/1609.04340)).
 However, it can be used by itself in any application needing code for differentially private mechanisms.

-In order to use the `Snapping Mechanism`, you will need to have [python3](https://www.python.org/downloads/) installed, as well as have all libraries included in [snapping_requirements.txt](snapping_requirements.txt)
+In order to use the `Snapping Mechanism`, you will need to have [python3](https://www.python.org/downloads/) installed, as well as have all libraries included in [snapping_requirements.txt](snapping_requirements.txt).
+Furthermore, you should download the [reticulate](https://rstudio.github.io/reticulate/), which will allow the library to call python code (and thus the `Snapping Mechanism`).

 PSI and the PSIlence package have been developed by the [Privacy Tools Project](http://privacytools.seas.harvard.edu), an interdisciplinary research group at Harvard, MIT and Boston University.